-I have recently edited six volumes: Libri Carolini (co-edited with Barbara Wallach, ICS 42.2, 2017), Oxford Readings in Flavian Epic (Oxford, 2016), STARZ Spartacus: Reimagining an Icon on Screen (co-edited with Monica Cyrino, Edinburgh 2016; issued in paperback in 2018), Flavian Poetry and its Greek Past (Brill, 2014), Ritual and Religion in Flavian Epic (Oxford University Press, 2013) and the Blackwell Companion to Terence (with Ariana Traill, 2013).
-I have also edited the Brill Companion to Silius Italicus, which appeared in late 2009; my Bryn Mawr commentary on Plautus’ play the Mercator came out in 2009.
-A forthcoming volume on Epic Heroes on Screen (co-edited with Stacie Raucci) will be published in June 2018 from Edinburgh University Press.
+I have recently edited eight volumes: Epic Heroes on Screen (co-edited with Stacie Raucci, Edinburgh, 2018), Libri Carolini (co-edited with Barbara Wallach, ICS 42.2, 2017), Oxford Readings in Flavian Epic (Oxford, 2016), STARZ Spartacus: Reimagining an Icon on Screen (co-edited with Monica Cyrino, Edinburgh 2016; issued in paperback in 2018), Flavian Poetry and its Greek Past (Brill, 2014), Ritual and Religion in Flavian Epic (Oxford University Press, 2013), the Blackwell Companion to Terence (with Ariana Traill, 2013), and the Brill Companion to Silius Italicus (Brill, 2009); my Bryn Mawr commentary on Plautus’ play the Mercator came out in 2009.
+A forthcoming volume on Campania in the Flavian Poetic Imagination (co-edited with R. J. Littlewood) will be published in February 2019 from Oxford University Press.

 Department of the Classics